Skip to main content

 Decision

-During execution, the LLM decides which tools to call
+During execution, the LLM decides which tools to call based on the conversation

 4